Prohelion/prohelion.github.io/docs/Profinity/70_Prohelion_Batteries.md

 *         Fan speed for both fans

-*         SOC and Balance SOC in Ah
+*         SoCand Balance SoCin Ah

-*         SOC and Balance SOC in %
+*         SoCand Balance SoCin %

 ### CMU DATA
 The lower section of the program shows telemetry data from the CMUs, one row per CMU.
 The information shown is: